 5 Things to Know About Bracket Teeth Braces for Children at IVANOV Orthodontics

 Braces for Children

 Perhaps you just visited your dentist and you heard the words, “It’s time to see an orthodontist”, or you looked over at your growing child and he or she is no longer able to close their mouth properly.
 Visiting an orthodontist does not have to be a scary experience, nor does it have to mean that it will be an expensive time in your family’s life.
-Let’s take a little time to understand what it means for your child to have braces and we’ll break down the benefits to orthodontia.
+Let’s take a little time to understand what it means for your child to have braces and we’ll break down the benefits of orthodontia.
 We’ll also talk a little bit about how to make braces affordable for your child.

 Does Your Child Need Bracket Braces for Kids?